 7. Walkie-talkies: If you have a group of team members and you are investigating a large location, walkie-talkies are not just a good thing to have, but they can be a lifesaver at times.

 8. Notebook and pencils: Often, any electronic, electrical, or other devices may fail in a haunted location, so it’s very wise to carry along a small notebook and some pencils in case you need to keep some valuable notes.

 9. Thermal Scanner: A handheld thermal scanner (thermometer) uses infrared technology to measure the surface temperature of material without touching it.
 You simply point at your target, pull the trigger and read the temperature on the lit LCD display.

-For more information and the ability to download and try a free demo version of the ‘Ghost Hunter’ software, please visit the publishers website: http://www.rb59.com/ghosth
+For more information and the ability to download and try a free demo version of the ‘Ghost Hunter’ software, please visit the publishers’ website: http://www.rb59.com/ghosth (dead link)

-About the Author: Robert W. Benjamin has been in the software business on the internet for over 5 years, and has been producing low-cost software for the past 25+ years.
+About the Author: Robert W. Benjamin has been in the software business on the internet for over five years and has been producing low-cost software for the past 25+ years.
 He first released products on the AMIGA and C64 computer systems in the late 1970s-80s.